 For her acne clients, she recommends Tizo (for those who prefer physical SPF) and SolRx (which has options for both physical and chemical protection).
 We’ve seen this Tizo sunscreen before, which reviewers love for its slight tint, and the natural ingredients that help prevent flare-ups on sensitive skin.

 Both Waldorf and Jaliman directed us to Differin 0.1 percent gel as a solution for getting rid of acne, which is a prescription-strength retinoid that’s now over-the-counter.
-Retinol in general is considered the gold standard for anti-aging and acne reduction, and incidentally, two other derms recommended Differin to us as an FDA-approved acne treatment, too.
+Retinol in general is considered the gold standard for anti-aging and acne reduction, and Differin has specifically been recommended to us before, too.

 “If you see you have blackheads, whiteheads, and/or red pustules, Differin 0.1 percent gel is now over-the-counter — it comes in a small tube, but a little can go a long way.
 If you can’t reach your back, you can use an applicator tool like L’Applique, which is a replaceable sponge on a long handle.”
 Besides Differin, Waldorf says you could also ask a dermatologist for any prescription-strength Retin A or Tazorac, which she says are mainstays for treating a variety of acne types.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.

 Every editorial product is independently selected.
 If you buy something through our links, New York may earn an affiliate commission.